jscoach/support/docs/ISSUE_TEMPLATE.md

 **If the package is compatible with React Native:**

 Consider also opening a PR here: https://github.com/react-community/native-directory#how-do-i-add-a-library We're adding the "works without detaching an Expo application" flag to this catalog.

----

-Found a bug or have feedback?
-Please open an issue here instead: https://github.com/jscoach/client